plating, anodizing, & finishing Q&As since 1989

-To remove scratches, they use 3-M's Scotch Brite [linked by editor to product info at Amazon] pads.
-The coarser grey one and the finer maroon or purple coloured lighter pad for finishing off.
+To remove scratches, they use 3-M's pads.
+The grey one [on eBay or Amazon affil links] and the maroon pad [on eBay or Amazon affil links] for finishing off.

 Never, they said, go 'against' the grain but buff/pad in the same direction.

 I would like to thank Mr. Freeman Newton from White Rock Canada for sharing his knowledge about getting scratches out of stainless steel with 3M Scotch brand grey and maroon pads.
 My husband and I tried this and our stainless steel sink looks brand new again!
 Our sink does have tiny grooves that all go one way which made this process possible as long as you move the pads in the same direction of the grain in the steel.
 Thank You!
-Thank You!Loretta S [last name deleted for privacy by Editor]
+Thank You!Loretta S [last name deleted due to age of posting]

 - Corralitos, California